ganbuan/CyberNotebook/README.md

 + Minify and obfuscate your JS code; this reduces size, improve load times, and make it harder for attackers to understand code

 ## SQL
-<i>Structured Query Language (SQL)</i> is a programming language that can be used to query, define, and manipulate data stored in a relational database.
+*Structured Query Language (SQL)* is a programming language that can be used to query, define, and manipulate data stored in a relational database.
 We use these in popular Database Management Systems (DBMS) such as MySQL, MongoDB, Oracle DB, and Maria DB.

 ### Database Statements
 Create Database